Login with your member password below to see your content

 These two villages near Asiago have special significance for our family.

-My late father was born and grew up in Posina before moving down to
+My late father was born and grew up in a little hamlet outside of Posina before moving down to

 Arsiero and then finally to

 There's a map at the bottom of the page if you aren't sure where they are.

 Arsiero is a bigger town than Posina, and it is a lovely little place to spend a few days.
 If you would like to stay longer, this is an ideal base to explore the nearby little villages and mountains.
 Here, time seems to slow down, and life takes on a rhythm of its own," remarks Giovanna, a local artist who I met in the piazza.
 Her sentiment always resonates whenever I wander through the narrow, cobbled streets lined with charming houses that seem to whisper stories of eras gone by.

 In Arsiero, you will find some of the friendliest people on this planet and a fairly well-preserved town with a few very significant churches, one of which, the Church of Santa Maria dell'Angiadura, dates back to the 15th century.